rarimo/passport-zk-circuits/README.md

 ***nullifier*** = *Poseidon3(sk_i, Poseidon1(sk_i), eventID)*

 The nullifier can be bypassed by reissuing the identity.
 One way to solve this problem is by fixing the identity state (thus no one can reissue the new identity).
-Another approach is described in “[Using the query circuit for an airdrop](https://www.notion.so/Using-the-query-circuit-for-an-airdrop-bb554a78ebd94556bef0ac1277114b7d?pvs=21)”
+Another approach is described in **Using the query circuit for an airdrop**

 ***EventId***